 The expansive fifth bedroom features a walk-in closet on the third floor with access to updated full bath, and private access to the cupola.

-Built in 1867 by Thomas Russell Hubbard, this villa was once home to former Manchester mayor David Varney, and then to music George and Sophie Gerassi, during the 1900s.
+Built in 1867 by Thomas Russell Hubbard, this villa was once home to former Manchester mayor David Varney, and then to music teachers George and Sophie Gerassi, during the 1900s.
 Lovingly restored to its original splendor by the current owner, every detail exudes magnificence – from 10-foot ceilings, stately crown molding, grand windows, arched doorways, portico entryway and three detailed fireplaces, to the towering cupola, which provides unparalleled vistas of the cityscape.

-From the spacious library and den, to the east and west parlors, there is room to breath.
+From the spacious library and den, to the east and west parlors, there is room to breathe.
 A chef’s kitchen with quartz counters, butler pantry, center island and natural light leads to the formal octagonal dining room – unlimited opportunities for entertaining in style abound.

-Outdoor entertaining possibilities extend to the both north- and south-projecting porches, or choose the private eastern patio constructed with another unique feature – “Boston’s Big Dig” bricks.
+Outdoor entertaining possibilities extend to both north- and south-projecting porches, or choose the private eastern patio constructed with another unique feature – “Boston’s Big Dig” bricks.
 Mature landscaping with irrigation features 200-year-old Miss Kim lilacs, red beech, Indian River, and antique flowering crabapple trees.
 And just outside your door is “Pretty Park,” a timeless and an enchanting botanical treasure, which is painstakingly maintained by neighbors who are part of the Friends of Wagner Park, aptly nicknamed Pretty Park, for its beauty.